jamieguinan/cti/README.md

 Many of the built-in template modules are incomplete, or just empty skeletons.
 For example `HTTPClient.c` seemed like a good idea one day, but I was lazy and ended up just calling `wget`.

 `String.c` takes care of one the more error-prone areas of C programming, handling strings and lists of strings.
 My favorite function there is `String_sprintf()`, which does pretty much what you would expect.
-There is a special value returned by the function `String_value_none()`, which can be used for initializing `String *` variables, as a return value from functions that failed to produce a result, and for comparison via the function `String_is_none()`.
+There is a special value returned by the function `String_value_none()`, which can be used for,

+ * initializing `String *` variables
+ * as a return value from functions that failed to produce a result, and
+ * for comparison via the function `String_is_none()`

 The advantage over using `NULL` is that it points to a legitimate `String` structure, so code that mistakenly accesses an "unset" string or fails to adequately check return values will see `"unset_string_or_empty_result"` instead of segfaulting.
 I don't pretend to write perfect code, and once in a while that `"unset_..."` string pops up, and it makes it much easier to go back and figure out where I went wrong.

 Since this is C and not C++, there is no `auto_ptr` and no garbage collection.
-I keep my code close to the left margin (minimal levels of conditionals and loops), and I'm not averse to using `goto` to jump to the end of the function where you may find `String_clear()` calls for each of the `String *` variables in said function.
+I keep my code close to the left margin (minimal levels of conditionals and loops), and I'm not averse to using `goto` to jump to the end of the function, where you may find `String_clear()` calls for each of the `String *` variables in said function.

 I had an experimental project called "modc" in the late 2000s, which implemented garbage collection by means of reference-counting allocations, keeping track of types, and leveraging the descending property of stack variable addresses (on most platforms) to periodically clean up dynamically allocated objects.
 It worked great, and I even wrote an sshfs-compatible (but non-encrypted) SFTP server completely from scratch with it, but the other goals of the modc project didn't pan out, so I abandoned it.
 I might try reviving some of the modc concepts in CTI one day.